 The Prize Recipients

-Goldman Prize recipients focuses on protecting endangered ecosystems and species, combating destructive development projects, promoting sustainability, influencing environmental policies and striving for environmental justice.
-Prize recipients are often women and men from isolated villages or inner cities who chose to take great personal risks to safeguard the environment.
+Goldman Prize recipients focus on protecting endangered ecosystems and species, combating destructive development projects, promoting sustainability, influencing environmental policies and striving for environmental justice.
+Prize recipients are often women and men from isolated villages or inner cities who choose to take great personal risks to safeguard the environment.

 What the Goldman Prize Provides